W3ndige/rootnetsec.github.io/_posts/2017-07-16-vulnhub-wallabys-nightmare.md

 <h1>Challenge</h1>

-<p>As always, we're going to start from finding an IP address of the machine using Nmap. </p>
+<p>As always, we're going to start from finding an IP address of the machine using nmap. </p>

 {% highlight bash %}